Cuddlefluff/Jaunty/readme.md

 **Jaunty**

 Hi, this is a little project I made for myself.
-It's a CRUD wrapper put on top of Dapper.
+It's a CRUD wrapper put on top of Dapper for C# and .NET.
 It allows inserting, updating and deleting rows on the database.

 It's built with the intention of supporting multiple databases in a modular manner.